dfwcnj/gordxbsort/README.md

 arount 1/10 as fast as BSD sort.
 I haven't investigated the reason, but I suspect the use of mmap and pthreads.

+I tried making the sort phase concurrent but it only seems to make matters worse

+i added an iomem argument that is used for input.

 I will try over time to improve the test coverage and performance.